Data Augmentation on Graphs: A Technical Survey: Evaluation Metrics and Design Guidelines

-\end{definition} Specifically, the affinity metric is used to quantify the distribution shift of the augmented data compared to the original data, with a lower affinity indicating that the augmented data is out-of-distribution for the model.
-On the other hand, the diversity metric quantifies how difficult it is for a model to learn from augmented data rather than original data.
+\end{mydef} Specifically, the affinity metric is used to quantify the distribution shift of the augmented data compared to the source data, with a lower affinity indicating that the augmented data is out-of-distribution for the model.
+On the other hand, the diversity metric quantifies how difficult it is for a model to learn from augmented data rather than the source data.

-\subsubsection{Preserving Connectivity}
+\subsubsection{\textbf{Preserving Connectivity}}

-Several works~\cite{MEvolve-tnse,SubMix-2022} state that the connectivity information of a graph before and after augmentation should not be changed, as defined below. \begin{definition} \textbf{Preserving Connectivity}. \emph{For a graph $G$ and its augmentation $\hat{G}$, $\hat{G}$ should follow the connectivity information of $G$, \ie $\hat{G}$ should be connected if and only if $G$ is connected.} \end{definition}
+Several studies~\cite{MEvolve-tnse,SubMix-2022} state that the connectivity information of a graph before and after augmentation should not be changed, as defined below. \begin{mydef}{~{Preserving Connectivity}}{DEFexample} For a graph $G$ and its augmentation $\hat{G}$, $\hat{G}$ should follow the connectivity information of $G$, \ie $\hat{G}$ should be connected if and only if $G$ is connected. \end{mydef}